W427697/Discord-/docs/addons/writing-presets.md

 title: 'Write a preset addon'
 ---

+Storybook preset addons are pre-configured settings or configurations that can be used to extend Storybook's core functionality with a specific feature or framework.

+## How presets work

+## Presets API

+### Babel

+### Builders

+To support different builders with preset addons, Storybook provides a set of separate APIs for each builder

+#### Vite

+#### Webpack

 [Storybook preset addons](./addon-types.md#preset-addons) are grouped collections of `babel`, `webpack`, and `addons` configurations that support specific use cases in Storybook, such as TypeScript or MDX support.

 This doc covers the [presets API](#presets-api) and how to use the presets mechanism for [advanced configuration](#advanced-configuration).